-7.01.2 For the purposes of review of Commission decisions, the student appeal committee shall be an appellate body.
-As such the student appeal committee shall review cases on appeal to determine whether the Commission correctly applied the Student Government Association Constitution and this Code, but shall not make determinations of facts already made by the Commission.
+7.01.2 For the purposes of review of Commission decisions, the Dean of Student Life shall be the appellate body.
+As such the Student Appeal Committee shall review cases on appeal to determine whether the Commission correctly applied the Student Government Association Bylaws and this Code, but shall not make determinations of facts already made by the Commission.